Kaltsoon/data-management-and-databases/slidev/09-logical-database-design.md

 ## Example of creating relations

-- In the example we have one **many-to-many relationship** between the _Student_ and _CourseInstance_ entities ("..*" on both sides of the "enrolls" relationship):
+- In the example we have one **many-to-many relationship** between the `Student` and `CourseInstance` entities ("..\*" on both sides of the "enrolls" relationship):
   - _"Student enrolls to zero or many course instances and course instance has zero or many students"_
-  - In this case we create an additional **bridge relation**, for example _Enrollment_
+  - In this case we create an additional **bridge relation**, for example `Enrollment`
-- There is a **multi-valued attribute** _emails_ in the _Student_ entity
+- There is a **multi-valued attribute** `emails` in the `Student` entity
-  - In this case we create an additional entity, for example _StudentEmail_
+  - In this case we create an additional entity, for example `StudentEmail`
-- This leaves with the following relations: _Student_, _CourseInstance_, _Enrollment_ and _StudentEmail_
+- This leaves with the following relations: `Student`, `CourseInstance`, `Enrollment` and `StudentEmail`

 ---

 ## Refining the attributes

 - Once we have created the relations, we need to refine the attributes in the following manner:
-  - We divide a non-atomic attribute into smaller (atomic) attributes.
-For example student's home address can be divided into, city, postal code and street_address attributes
+  - Divide non-atomic attributes into smaller, atomic attributes.
+For example, a student's home address can be split into `city`, `postal_code`, and `street_address`
-  - We define general (not DBMS-specific) attribute data-types, for example "string" or "integer"
+  - Define general (not DBMS-specific) attribute data types, such as "text", "integer" or "date"
-  - We define which attributes can have `NULL` values.
-We should allow `NULL` in an attribute only based on **strong arguments**
+  - Decide which attributes can have a `NULL` (missing) value.
+Allow a `NULL` value only when there is a clear and valid reason, because inappropriate `NULL` values degrade data quality

 ---